The most popular driving destination in Maui is Hana. There are many questions we’re regularly asked about the Road to Hana that we’ll answer below.

 Though the winding, cliffy road to Hana is more dangerous than most, the reasons for its infamy come from its history.
 A couple of decades ago, the Highway was poorly paved and unsafe.
 It had potholes, weak old bridges, and missing guardrails.

 With the inception of heightened tourism, the Road to Hana on Maui is well-paved and safer than ever.
 Dangers still exist though.
-Being subject to constant rainfall, the road is wet in many areas along the drive.
-This combined with high cliffs, low-visibility hairpin turns, narrow roads, speeding locals, and gawking tourists can make this road treacherous.
+The road is wet in many areas along the drive because of constant rainfall.
+This, combined with high cliffs, low-visibility hairpin turns, narrow roads, speeding locals, and gawking tourists, can make this road treacherous.
 Make sure that the driver is watching the road.
-Switching off is the best way to ensure a safe and pleasurable drive.
+Switching drivers is the best way to ensure a safe and pleasurable drive.

 Should we drive ourselves or take a Road to Hana tour?